Here’s a statement that’s by no means groundbreaking, but it’s true—developers love to write code.

 That’s right—they’re at the very top, higher than even programming language proficiency or other technical skills.

-Therefore, improving problem-solving skills should be among the priorities for any developer.
-But how does writing technical content contribute to improving them?
+As a result, strengthening problem-solving skills should be a priority for every developer.
+But in what way does writing technical content help improve them?

 According to Duncan Anderson, co-founder of the education company Edrolo and a former Senior Associate at Google, writing encourages developers to think in a way that facilitates easier problem-solving.